A podium with a microphone facing an audience

 Climate Change Debate Topics

-Currently, many world leaders are debating topics related to climate change and this is a great opportunity for teachers to help students understand what the conversation is really about.
-However, facilitating a student debate on topics related to climate change can be tricky to navigate as a teacher.
+Currently, many world leaders from developed as well as developing countries, along with the United Nations are debating topics related to climate change and the impacts of climate change.
+This is a great opportunity for teachers to help students understand how ecosystem destruction and the climate crisis affect the world around us.
+However, facilitating a student debate on topics related to the effects of climate change or global warming can be tricky to navigate as a teacher.
 Mastering a classroom debate isn’t just about teaching students to express their point of view on a topic appropriately, but also helping them to develop skills such as critical thinking, problem-solving, and presenting.

 Introduction

-Teachers can use this section to introduce climate change information to their students.
+Teachers can use this section to introduce climate change and global warming information to their students.
 This step is important as students will need factual background information before they begin the debate.
 Check out these resources below to explore with your students!

 The Effects of Climate Change

-This resource from NASA provides students with texts, data, interactive media, animated models, and graphs that explain how climate change is impacting the Earth now and how it will impact the Earth in the future.
-Students can read about the ways that climate change will affect the different regions of the United States and access links to additional information to prepare themselves for specific debate topics.
+This resource from NASA provides students with texts, data, interactive media, animated models, and graphs that explain how climate change is impacting the Earth’s ecosystem now and how it will impact the Earth’s ecosystem in the future.
+Students can read about the ways that climate change and global warming will affect the different regions of the United States of America and access links to additional information to prepare themselves for specific debate topics.

 Introduction to Climate Change